-You can display recorded images on a TV screen and even use a TV screen to compose images before you record them.
-To display camera images on a TV, you need a television equipped with a video input terminal.
+You can display recorded images on a TV screen.
+To display camera images on a TV, you need a television equipped with a video input terminal, USB cradle, and the AV cable that comes with the camera.

-Connect one end of the AV cable that comes with the camera to the camera's USB/AV connector, and the other end to the video input terminal of the TV.
+- Connect one end of the AV cable that comes with the camera to the [AV OUT] port of the USB cradle, and the other end to the video input terminal of the TV. - Connect the yellow plug of the AV cable to the video input (yellow) terminal of the TV, and the white plug to the TV's audio input (white) terminal.

-Make sure that the side of the connector that is marked with an arrow (A) is facing in the same direction as the front (lens side) of the camera.

-- Connect the yellow plug of the AV cable to the video input (yellow) terminal of the TV, and the white plug to the TV's audio input (white) terminal. - Turn on the TV and select its video input mode. - Press [ ] or [ ] to turn on the camera, and then perform the required operation for playback or recording.
+- 2. Turn off the camera. - 3.
+Set the camera onto the USB cradle. - Turn on the TV and select its video input mode. - Press [►] to turn on the camera, and then perform the required operation for playback.

-- Make sure that "Power On" or "Power On/Off" is selected for the camera's power on/off functions (page 169) when you connect to a TV to view images. - All icons and indicators that appear on the monitor screen also appear on the TV screen. - Note that the audio output is monaural. - Depending on the size of the TV screen, recorded images and images during recording may not fill the entire screen. - For video output, the audio volume level is initially set to maximum.
+- Make sure that "Power On" or "Power On/Off" is selected for the camera's power on/off functions (page 172) when you connect to a TV to view images. - All icons and indicators that appear on the monitor screen also appear on the TV screen. - Note that the audio output is monaural. - Pressing the USB cradle's [PHOTO] button will activate the Photo Stand feature (page 146) and display images on the TV screen. - Depending on the size of the TV screen, recorded images may not fill the entire screen. - For video output, the audio volume level is initially set to maximum.
 Perform volume level adjustment using TV controls.